Last Updated on February 13, 2023.

 With other amp sims being so much more affordable, I’d say that only if you feel like you can really take advantage of all its features, then it’s worth the price.

-Otherwise you would be much better off saving a couple hundred bucks and purchasing something cheaper since you won’t utilize all the features.

-What are its Strengths; Extremely Customizable and a great all-rounder.

-THIRD — With other amp sims being so much more affordable, I’d say that only if you feel like you can really take advantage of all its features, then it’s worth the price.

-Otherwise you would be much better off saving a couple hundred bucks and purchasing BIAS FX II since it offers way more bang for your buck.
+Otherwise, you would be much better off saving a couple of hundred bucks and purchasing BIAS FX II since it offers way more bang for your buck.

 What are its Strengths; Extremely Customizable and a great all-rounder.